josethomazini/learn-node/README.md

 yarn add -D -W husky
 ```

-After the install a folder names .husky will be created.
+After the install a folder named .husky will be created.

 ## commitizen + commitlint